Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-14-show-npcs-of-area.md

 ## Precondition

 At least one course is created.
-The tester is on the view of an area npcs list as described in the description above.
+The tester is on the view of an area NPCs list as described in the description above.

 ## Postcondition

-The view lists the list of npcs with the posibillity to change their texts.
+The view lists the list of NPCs with the posibillity to change their texts.

 ## Typical procedure

-1. The view shows at least 10 npcs
+1. The view shows at least 10 NPCs
 2. Every npc has an edit button where the configurations can be edited

 ## Alternative procedures